-The Strategic Enrollment Management Committee (SEMC) addresses the major challenge of how to achieve and maintain a critical mass of students on campus while also growing online enrollment.
+The Strategic Enrollment Management Committee (SEMC) addresses the major challenge of how to achieve and maintain a critical mass of students on campus while also strategically growing online enrollment.
 Major priorities include the development of a five-year strategic enrollment management plan for on-campus and online students.
 Previously separate units focused on on-campus and online recruitment were unified in 2015-2016 to increase recruiting efficiency and effectiveness.
 New recruitment materials have been developed, and new student orientation programs were enhanced to help transfer students better transition to campus.
-New targets for student retention and graduation rates have been established as part of the Regents Progress Card, and all UMC departments are implementing programs and services to achieve those targets.
-A mentoring program for new student athletes has been established based on a successful pilot in 2015-2016.
-Student Affairs units are developing more effective and efficient ways to ensure that online students have access to similar service and support as on-campus students.
+New targets for student retention and graduation rates were established as part of the Regents Progress Card, and all UMC departments are implementing programs and services to achieve those targets.

 Rural Economic Development

 A priority goal of the Crookston campus is to establish itself as a premier resource for rural economic development.
 With the Center for Rural Entrepreneurial Studies as well as the Economic Development Administration Center for the state of Minnesota located on campus, the Crookston campus has significant resources upon which to build.
 Both of these organizations utilize University faculty, staff, and students as well as Extension professionals, and the educational experience of Crookston students is enhanced by engaging them in projects and research studies related to economic development and entrepreneurship.
-Working with the current host (UMD) of the Northwest Region’s Small Business Development Center (SBDC), the Crookston campus is developing plans to host a regional satellite SBDC office in 2017 and, eventually, assume responsibility as host.
-After two years of analysis and consultation, the leadership and organizational structure for the Crookston campus’s planned Center for Rural Economic Development has been developed, and searches will soon begin to fill three new positions, including the Frank W. Veden Endowed Chair in Rural Economic Development.
+Working with the current host (University of Minnesota Duluth) of the Northwest Region’s Small Business Development Center (SBDC), the Crookston campus is opening a regional satellite SBDC office in 2018 and plans to eventually assume responsibility as host.

 Diversity, Equity, and Inclusion